Sn3akySqu1d/CrazyControllers/README.md

 ARE YOU FINDING GAMES TO HARD?
 DO YOU STRUGGLE WITH ALL THOSE EXTRA KEYS?
-DO YOU WANNA FEEL SPIRITUALLY CONNECTED TO YOUR SCREEN?
+DO YOU WANNT TO FEEL SPIRITUALLY CONNECTED TO YOUR SCREEN?

-Well do we have the product for you with crazy controllers.
+Well do we have the device for you with crazy controllers.

 Crazy controllers presents two unique ways of controlling the game.